Is Oklahoma a Good Place To Live?

 Oklahoma City public schools serve 33,245 students across 59 schools.
 Oklahoma's education ranking is #49 in the country for K-12 education, primarily due to funding issues that may impact the quality of schools.

 On the other hand, Oklahoma’s higher education ranks #26 in the nation due to the accessible and high-quality education.
-Here are the Best Schools in Oklahoma, ranked by U.S. News & World Report (2025):
+Here are the best schools in Oklahoma, ranked by U.S. News & World Report (2025):

 1. Oklahoma State University – Stillwater, OK